 Healthcare technology consultants play a fundamental role in ensuring successful transitions between project phases.
 Daring to ...

-This blog post was originally shared as an article in ASIS NYC Chapter's Security Director magazine.
+This blog post was originally shared as an article by former team member, Maria Gonzalez, in ASIS NYC Chapter's Security Director magazine.

 The path of egress in a healthcare facility can be described as the means by which patients, staff, and visitors can navigate and exit the facility safely during an emergency.
 It encompasses exit access and exit discharge, ensuring a smooth and safe transition from any point in the facility to the safe areas outside the exterior of the building.
 Given the critical nature of healthcare services and the vulnerable populations they cater to, ensuring a clear and secure path of egress is crucial for facility design.
 Landing on the correct design early in the process, minimizes redesign, and ensures long term functionality of the facility.

 Security directors in healthcare facilities have the challenging task of ensuring that patients, staff, and visitors are protected, while also facilitating efficient operations.
 They need to be informed of the nuanced challenges and potential solutions for the path of egress from very early on during the design process of a new facility.
 This article highlights some of the key security challenges and offers potential solutions as to how a security consultant can make a difference in improving them.

 When working on any healthcare project, it’s important to remember that the overarching goal is to improve the quality of care and experience for patients, staff and visitors.
 Here are three vital points of interest and considerations for security professionals when designing optimal paths of egress: